Science in our DNA

 Emerging drug discovery

 Our teams work alongside the world's leading academic and biotech research institutions to stimulate innovation and evaluate emerging technologies.
 By combining the great science happening in our labs with the best external science, we can accelerate drug discovery and development across our main therapy areas.
-Today, our teams are working in pioneering fields such as modified RNA and CRISPR genome editing.
+Today, our teams are working in pioneering fields such as modified RNA and genome editing with CRISPR.

 Partnering: a way of life